Strife (1996 video game): Plot

 The game is set some time after a catastrophic comet impact, which brought a deadly virus onto the planet.
 In the resulting plague, millions of people died, while other victims became mutated and began hearing the voice of a malevolent deity.
-They formed an organization called "The Order" and enslaved the rest of the populace.
-However, a rag-tag resistance movement, called "The Front", is trying to topple The Order's reign.
+They formed an organization called "The Order" and enslaved the rest of the populace, but a rag-tag resistance movement, called "The Front", is trying to topple The Order's reign.

 The unnamed protagonist of the game is a wandering mercenary, captured by Order troops near the town of Tarnhill.
 After killing the guards and escaping, he meets a man named Rowan, who makes him an offer to join the Front.
 The protagonist receives a communication device through which he remains in contact with a female member of the Front, codenamed Blackbird.
 From then on, Blackbird provides assistance and commentary throughout the game.
 The protagonist heads to the Front's base, where the rebel leader, Macil, sends him on a number of missions in order to weaken the Order.
 After several acts of sabotage, the Front proceeds to assault the Order's castle.
 The protagonist, accompanying them in the attack, kills a major member of the Order called "The Programmer".
 He loses consciousness upon touching the weapon that the Programmer had been using.

 The mercenary wakes up in the castle, now taken over by the Front.
 Macil explains that the Programmer's weapon is one of the five fragments of the "Sigil", a powerful weapon worshipped by the Order.
 He orders the protagonist to find the remaining four.
 To this end, the mercenary visits a knowledgeable being called "The Oracle", who reveals that the next fragment is being held by another of the Order's leaders, The Bishop.
 After killing the Bishop and acquiring the second fragment, the protagonist returns to the Oracle, only to be told that the third fragment is being held by Macil himself; the Oracle claims that Macil is a traitor who has been using the protagonist as a pawn in his scheme.
 At this point, the player must make a decision: either disbelieve the Oracle and kill it, or trust the Oracle and kill Macil.
 This choice affects the rest of the story.